Twitter shares soar in frenzied NYSE debut

 Twitter's successful debut is likely to stoke interest in other up-and-coming consumer Internet companies such as Uber, Pinterest, Airbnb and Square, all of which boast private-market valuations well north of a billion dollars and could go public in the coming years.

-Still, two early social media success stories, Groupon Inc and Zynga Inc, have suffered major reversals since going public last year.
+Still, two early social media success stories, Groupon Inc (GRPN.O) and Zynga Inc (ZNGA.O), have suffered major reversals since going public last year.
 Groupon, despite big gains in its shares this year, still trades at less than half its 2011 IPO price.
 Zynga is worth about a third of its 2012 IPO price.

-And first-generation social media firms such as MySpace have all but vanished as fickle users moved on to the next big thing.

-(Additional reporting by Jessica Toonkel and Christian Plumb in New York, Bill Rigby in Seattle and Sruthi Ramakrishnan in Bangalore; Editing by Jonathan Weber, Tiffany Wu and Tim Dobbyn)